broadinstitute/epi-correlation/README.md

 ### Single Threaded Mode
 The parameter `-s` controls whether or not the pipeline will run in single or double mode.
 By default, the pipeline will be run on both BAM_A and BAM_B simultaneously.
 On older machines or weaker VMs, this provides no benefit, so it may be worth adding the `-s` flag to force them to run one after the other.

+### Processing Mint-ChIP Data
+Note: Still in testing.

+The parameter `-n` marks both .bam files as Mint ChIP data sets.
+This is required when working with Mint ChIP data, as it tells the pipeline to remove any data overlapping Mint-ChIP specific blacklisted regions.
+For now, the parameter `-p` is still required to mark the data as paired-end.